-The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Cabanatuan was actually three camps.
+Camp 1 was where the men who were captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp 3 was where those men captured when Corregidor surrendered were taken.
-In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
-Camps 3 was later consolidated into Camp 1.
+Camp 3 was where those men captured when Corregidor surrendered were taken and was later consolidated into Camp 1 on October 30, 1942.

 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
-POWs were assigned to barracks which meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.
+The POWs were assigned to barracks and divided into groups of ten men.
+This meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.

 The camp hospital was known as “Zero Ward” because it was missed by the Japanese when they counted barracks.
 The sickest POWs were sent there to die.
 The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.
-Within days of arriving in the camp, he came down with malaria and was hospitalized on June 6, 1942, and assigned to Barracks 1.

 The POWs had the job of burying the dead.
 To do this, they worked in teams of four men.
 Each team carried a litter of four to six dead men to the cemetery where they were buried in graves containing 15 to 20 bodies.
 Since the water table was high, to keep the bodies in the ground so that they could be covered with dirt, poles were used to push the bodies down.